llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/submitting-jobs.md

 not.
 You can look through their documentation to see if there is a way to limit the number of cores it uses, or you can request an exclusive node.
-Another situation where you might affect other users is when you don\'t yet know what resources your code requires.
+Another situation where you might affect other users is when you don't yet know what resources your code requires.
 For these first few runs it makes sense to request an exclusive node, and then look at the resources that your job used, and request those resources in the future.